oVirt/ovirt-site/source/detailedfeature/detailed-gluster-volume-asynchronous-tasks-management.html.md

 *which returns*

 *   GlusterAsyncTask - encapsulates information about the Gluster task
-*   GlusterTaskType
+    -   GlusterTaskType
         -   REBALANCE
         -   REMOVE_BRICK
-*   GlusterTaskStatus
+    -   GlusterTaskStatus
         -   RUNNING
         -   FAILED
         -   COMPLETED
         -   ABORTED
         -   PAUSED

 If GlusterTaskService returns a task that is not currently in the database, the information related to the task needs to be persisted in the engine database for further monitoring.

-      -- TODO --
-      Can we use External Tasks --> AddExternalJobCommand to create this?
+*   AddInternalJobCommand to be introduced to achieve this

 All long running commands will inherit from